Cover for "Else": the unnecessary expression

 $myTestcar->move();

-Nb: Instead of creating an AbstractCarState, you can simply implement the CarStateInterface for all of your XXXCarState.
+Nb: Instead of creating an AbstractCarState, you can implement the CarStateInterface for all of your XXXCarState.

 Solution 3: Strategy Pattern